Applications for the 2022 Admissions Cycle are closed.

 If you think you qualify for a fee waiver, please contact us at firstname.lastname@example.org.
 Please share in the email your reason for qualifying for the fee waiver.

-Students are required to upload an unofficial copy of their transcript.
+- Upload an unofficial copy of their transcript.
 Students will also be asked to indicate which prerequisite course(s) they have taken or will have completed prior to matriculation into our program.
 As part of the application, transcripts will be used to verify completion of prerequisites.

-Students must submit a personal statement and a copy of their resume or curriculum vitae (CV).
+- Submit a personal statement and a copy of their resume or curriculum vitae (CV).
 See below for instructions on what to include and how to format both documents.

 One of the most important pieces of the application process to our program is your personal statement.
 While your transcripts and the experiences outlined in your resume or CV tell us some things about who you are, your personal statement is the place for you to stand apart from other applicants.
 Your personal statement should not just repeat a list of courses taken and volunteer experiences but should help us really understand why you want to attend our program.
 This is also an opportunity for you to address any weaknesses or gaps in your application.
 For example, if you went through a difficult time and your grades suffered, you can explain that in this statement.
 Please address the following prompts in your response:

 - How would you describe the profession of genetic counseling?

 - What experience(s) in your life have influenced your decision to become a genetic counselor?